Fritz Gerlich: The Straight Path newspaper

 Gerlich returned in November 1929 to his job at the Bavarian National Archives.
 A circle of friends that had developed around Neumann gave rise to the idea of founding a weekly political newspaper to dispute the left and right political extremism in Germany.
-Supported by a wealthy patron, Prince Waldburg-Zeil, Gerlich was able to take over the weekly newspaper Sunday Illustrated (Der Illustrierte Sonntag), which was renamed The Straight Path (Der Gerade Weg) in 1932.
+Supported by a wealthy patron, Prince Erich August Waldburg-Zeil, Gerlich was able to take over the weekly newspaper Sunday Illustrated (Der Illustrierte Sonntag), which was renamed The Straight Path (Der Gerade Weg) in 1932.

-In this newspaper, Gerlich opposed Communism, National Socialism and antisemitism.
+In this newspaper, Gerlich opposed Communism, National Socialism, and antisemitism.
 The dispute with the growing Nazi movement became the central focus of Gerlich and his later writing.
-At the end of 1932 the circulation of the weekly was over 40,000 readers.
+At the end of 1932, the weekly circulation had over 40,000 readers.

-Gerlich once wrote "National Socialism means: Enmity with neighbouring nations, tyranny internally, civil war, world war, lies, hatred, fratricide and boundless want."
+Gerlich once wrote, "National Socialism means: Enmity with neighbouring nations, tyranny internally, civil war, world war, lies, hatred, fratricide and boundless want."

-In 1932, Gerlich criticised and mocked the pseudoscientific Nazi racial theories when he published a satirical article titled “Does Hitler Have Mongolian Blood?” in an attempt to prove that Hitler was not an Aryan by suggesting that his nose was of a Mongoloid type.
+In 1932, Gerlich criticised and mocked the pseudoscientific Nazi racial theories when he published a satirical article titled "Does Hitler Have Mongolian Blood?" in an attempt to prove that Hitler was not an Aryan by suggesting that his nose was of a Mongoloid type.

 Arrest and death at Dachau

-After the Nazis seized power on 30 January 1933, Gerlich was arrested 9 March 1933 and held at the Dachau concentration camp, where he died on 30 June 1934 during the Night of the Long Knives.
+After the Nazis seized power on 30 January 1933, Gerlich was arrested on 9 March 1933 and held at the Dachau concentration camp, where he was shot on 30 June 1934 during the Night of the Long Knives.
 His death was officially announced days after his arrest, and the announcement was published in the international press at the time.
 He was cremated and his ashes given to his wife.